Individual Springtime Omelet Parisienne

-Separate the yolks and the whites of the eggs, being careful to prevent any bit of the yolk from dropping into the whites.
-Add the cream, herbs, salt and pepper to the yolks and beat well.
+Separate egg yolks and whites, being careful to prevent any bit of yolk from dropping into the whites.
+Add cream, herbs, salt and pepper to yolks and beat well.

-Beat the egg whites until soft peaks form.
-Stir 1/3 of the whites into the yolk mixture to lighten it.
-Then carefully fold the remaining whites into the mixture until well blended.
+Beat egg whites until soft peaks form.
+Stir 1/3 of the whites into yolk mixture to lighten it.
+Carefully fold remaining whites into the mixture until well blended.

-Heat the butter in an 8-inch omelet pan over medium heat.
-Pour the egg mixture into the pan and smooth the surface.
-Run a rubber spatula around the edges and lightly under the mixture as it begins to cook to prevent it from sticking to the sides.
-Let it cook about 1 to 2 minutes, until the sides begin to bubble lightly.
+Heat butter in an 8-inch omelet pan over medium heat.
+Pour egg mixture into the pan and smooth the surface.
+Run a rubber spatula lightly around the edges and under the mixture as it begins to cook, to prevent it from sticking to the sides.
+Cook for 1 to 2 minutes, until the sides begin to bubble lightly.

-Layer your toppings on the surface of the omelet, starting with the cheeses and building from there.
+Layer your toppings on the surface of the omelet, starting with any cheeses and building from there.

-Place the pan in the oven and cook until the eggs are slightly firm throughout and the cheese is melted, about 4 minutes.
+Place the pan in the oven and cook until eggs are slightly firm throughout and cheese is melted, about 4 minutes.

-Remove the pan from the oven and fold the omelet onto a serving platter.
+Remove pan from the oven and fold omelet onto a serving platter.
+Serve immediately.